The Ultimate Fighter: Team Lesnar vs Team dos Santos Finale: Predictions & Analysis

 A few statistical edges stand out.
 Maldonado throws significantly more leather — a 5.5 sig. strike per minute gap.
 Kingsbury is far more active with takedowns, averaging 3.6 more per 15 minutes.
 Kingsbury has tighter striking defense, making opponents miss more often.

 The Pick: Kyle Kingsbury over Fabio Maldonado.
-The model gives Kingsbury a slight nod at 61% — this could easily go either way.
+The model is firm on this one: Kingsbury at 77%.

 Chris Cope vs Chuck O'Neil

-There's a real Elo separation here: O'Neil at 915 versus Cope at 812.
-That 103-point gap typically reflects a meaningful difference in recent quality of competition and results.
+There's a real Elo separation here: O'Neil at 873 versus Cope at 751.
+That 122-point gap typically reflects a meaningful difference in recent quality of competition and results.

 A few statistical edges stand out.
 O'Neil throws significantly more leather — a 0.0 sig. strike per minute gap.
 O'Neil is far more active with takedowns, averaging 0.0 more per 15 minutes.
 O'Neil has tighter striking defense, making opponents miss more often.